brucefan1983/CUDA-Programming/src/chapter-17-force-only/readme.md

-# Chapter 14: CUDA version: accelerate the whole code
+# Chapter 17: CUDA version: only accelerate the force-evaluation part

 ## How to compile and run?
   * type `make` to compile